status-im/status-network-monorepo/status-network-contracts/SECURITY.md

   activities
 - **Vault Users**: Own and operate `StakeVault`s, can deposit/withdraw stakes, claim rewards, and participate in staking activities
+- **Slashers**: Entities that can initiate slashing of misbehaving vaults/accounts based on defined rules

 ## Target chain for deployment